Brief History of Process Mapping

 In the past, software such as Visio and other 2-D CAD systems have been used for process mapping.
 Other tools such as MS Power Point, Excel, and Project were also used.
 However, a more common and accessible tool was still desired for process mapping.

 Regardless of the type of software that was used, it was still a pain staking task to transfer the information onto the computer to create the process map.
-Process mapping usually took 2 days from representatives of different departments and were conducted by using sticky notes and poster paper that are attached to the wall for convenience.
+Process mapping typically took two days, which included gathering representatives from different departments, and developing the maps using sticky notes and poster paper.
 Recreating the process map on the computer depended greatly on the time availability of the facilitator.
 Usually, several days are past before anyone sees an actual process map.
 As a result, a new process mapping tool has been developed to reduce the "cycle time" in creating process maps.

 Online Process Mapping Engine